Brewers vs. Diamondbacks Player Props Betting Odds

 |0

-- William Contreras has put up 48 hits with 10 doubles, a triple, eight home runs and 26 walks.
-He has driven in 22 runs.
+- Brian Anderson has recorded 53 hits with nine doubles, a triple, nine home runs and 33 walks.
+He has driven in 34 runs.

 |Opponent